Peace negotiations in the Russo-Ukrainian war (2022–present): May 2025 Istanbul negotiations

-As a condition of peace, Russia called on Ukraine to give up four partially occupied Ukrainian regions that Russia had annexed but not conquered: a territorial concession that Ukraine has repeatedly rejected.
-Russia further demanded that Ukraine must accept strict limitations on its armed forces, not be part of any military alliance, not receive any Western military aid, outlaw "nationalist parties and organizations", outlaw "Nazi propaganda", grant Russian the status of an official language, guarantee the rights of the Russian-speaking population, restore full diplomatic and economic ties with Russia, that neither side would demand any reparations, and that all Western sanctions against Russia be lifted.
-Putin rejected calls for an unconditional ceasefire and escalated attacks on Ukraine.
+Russian and Ukrainian delegations exchanged their largely incompatible terms and only agreed on humanitarian issues such as exchange of prisoners and bodies.
+Russia again issued its maximalist demands that Ukraine give up all of the provinces that Russia claimed but had not fully occupied; which Ukraine had repeatedly rejected.
+Russia further demanded that Ukraine cut down its military significantly, not be part of any military alliance, not receive any Western military help, outlaw "nationalist parties and organizations", outlaw "Nazi propaganda", grant the Russian language official status, guarantee the rights of the Russian-speaking population, restore full diplomatic and economic ties with Russia, that neither side demand any reparations, and that all international sanctions against Russia be lifted.